• Skip to primary navigation

 chocolate and fruitless Easter buns on a wooden stand with Easter eggs

-This recipe came about with tweaking the 4 ingredient cheese and bacon rolls recipe.
-There was a lot of tweaking and are now distant cousins.
+This recipe was created by tweaking the 4 ingredient cheese and bacon rolls recipe.
+There was a lot of tweaking and is now a distant cousin.
 Plus a longer ingredient list.

 I've made these so many times now that I have them prepared and baked in 25 minutes.
-The base recipe can be used to make fruit, fruitless, or even chocolate hot cross buns.
+The base recipe can be used to for fruit, fruitless, or even chocolate hot cross buns.

 These buns are packed with spice, just how I like them.
 They smell sensational while baking and are fluffy when they come out of the oven.
 This is an easy recipe for hot cross buns that you will want to try.